-I loved how this movie took the time to refresh our memories since it has been almost 30 years since the original film debuted.
-The show puppet animation along with the storytelling from different characters were pretty effective in setting the tone of the film and eliminating the need to re-watch any of the previous movies.
-In addition to that, the story was modernized in a much more relatable sense.
+Candyman is pretty conscious of the time gap between this film and its predecessor.
+I loved how this film took the time to refresh our memories since it has been almost 30 years since the original film debuted.
+The show puppet animation, along with the storytelling from different characters, were pretty effective in setting the tone of the film.
+It also eliminated the need of re-watching any of the previous movies.
+It was an added bonus to have the story be modernized in a much more relatable sense too.

-With this new updated mythos of the urban legend, it didn’t completely contradict the first film.
-Rather, it gave it more substance that was previously lacking.
+With this updated mythos of the urban legend, it didn’t completely contradict the first film.
+Rather, it provided more substance that was previously lacking.
 Some of that substance centers on the theme of Black trauma.
 For those who don’t know, Black trauma is in reference to any collective violence or injustice cast upon Black people in general.
 This can include anything from slavery to police brutality and more.
 One of the themes is how Black trauma is generational and can be passed down.
-I liked how this movie was able to show a parallel between events of the past and how they connect to present day issues.
+Candyman was effective in displaying the parallel between events of the past and how they connect to present day issues.
 Another theme that was intriguing to see was how the Black Trauma could manifest itself into the horror genre in unexpected ways.
-The end of the film especially taps into this with it’s interesting turn of events.
+The end of the film especially taps into this with its interesting turn of events.

-Lastly, Director Nia DaCosta did a fantastic job of giving us a unique visual experience in Candyman.
-She didn’t rely on the tired old horror genre tactics like throwing in random, dumb jump scares for a cheap rise.
-Many of the moments that were scary in the film were due to the pacing, lighting, and most importantly the cinematography.
-One example of that would be her brilliant use of showing the killings from various camera angles.
+Lastly, Director Nia DaCosta did a fantastic job of giving us a unique, visual experience in Candyman.
+She didn’t rely on the tired old horror genre tactics like throwing in random, dumb jump-scares for a cheap rise.
+Many of the moments that were scary in the film were enhanced due to the pacing, lighting, and, most importantly, the cinematography.
+An example of that would be her brilliant use of showing the killings from various camera angles.
 One death came during a scene that was being zoomed out, and if you don’t pay attention, you may actually miss it.
-Another example would be the use of mirrors and reflections for the audience to experience.
+Another example would be the use of mirrors and reflections for the audience to witness the murders.
 All of the creative killings DaCosta featured in Candyman will certainly have you think twice when you look into a mirror.

 I think one of the weaker elements for Candyman would be in some of the writing.
-While the themes of addressing Black trauma and other situations were commendable, I didn’t think the execution followed through very well in the script for this film.
+While the themes of addressing Black trauma and other situations were commendable, I didn’t think the execution followed through very well in the script.
 I appreciated the conversation about gentrification, for example, but the dialogue felt a bit more preachy than informative.
 I think there was a missed opportunity to include more subtext which would’ve added to the impact of the messaging in this film.

 Candyman was a thought provoking film that transforms Black trauma into a terrifying form of hood justice.
 This movie made me wish the original movie had been as conscious and self aware with its mythos.
 The way Director Nia DaCosta modernized this movie was both refreshing and worthwhile.
 This could’ve been a watered down horror, but she made it technically beautiful to watch.